ASMIftekhar/VSGNet/README.md

 bash compute_map.sh new_test 20
 ```

-Code for HICO dataset will be released later(Within June 2020).
 Please contact A S M Iftekhar (iftekhar@ucsb.edu) for any queries.